 Thanks to the internet, today's youth are so much more savvy than I ever was.
 They've got friends all over the world, followers in different cultural pockets and they read blogs with views different to their own.
 Today's generation are more globally aware and more atuned to the big issues than any in history.
 And this is important.
 As a species advances technologically so does its quality of education and so, therefore, does its culture.

 Yes, there are still yobbos who spew conspiracy claptrap on twitter and yes, there are still people who work in advertising.
 I'm not saying we're a perfect species, but I am saying "look how far we've come!"

 I can't pretend we're living in a utopia of course.
 I know there's fighting going on.
 You can probably name several countries without even trying.
 But do you know why your brain can do that?
-Because the countries at war stand out...they're rare!
+Because the countries at war stand out as the anomalies.

-The human brain is very good at noticing things which stand out but we're not so good at putting that information in context.
+The human brain is very good at noticing things which don't fit a pattern, but we're not so good at putting that information in context.
 For example, there are currently around 16 countries locked in major wars.
 There are 196 countries in the world.
 Do the math.
 That's 92% of countries in the world currently NOT at war.

 When two countries disagree, the most you usually get is "tensions rise" or "heated political crisis".
 All-out war is something we usually try to avoid because we've been there and it's not nice.
-We're so lucky to live in these times and we ought to remember that more often.
+We're so lucky to live in these times and we ought to remember that.

 And the further you wind back, the more sophisticated you realise we've become.
 Today we have institutions like Guantanamo bay and they get media attention because of how medieval they are.
 When we look at prisoners being tortured and brutalised, we are shocked that it's happening "in this day and age" because we know, deep down, that things are better today than they have ever been.
 We have an unspoken understanding that these violent acts are wrong because, as time passes, the human race is slowly getting over its desperate need to kill.